jroper/openshift-deployment-guide/src/main/paradox/includes/deploying-postgres.md

 ```

 @@@warning
 This places the PostgreSQL admin password in an environment variable, which is not safe, it is much better to put it in a Kubernetes secret.
 Unfortunately, the `oc new-app` command [does not allow](https://github.com/openshift/origin/issues/21619) configuring Kubernetes secrets when creating a new app in this way.
-When going to production, we recommend placing the password in a Kubernetes secret, and then reconfiguring the service after the fact to use the secret rather than placing the password directly in the descriptor.
+When going to production, we recommend placing the password in a Kubernetes secret, and then reconfiguring the service after the fact to use the secret rather than placing the password directly in the spec.
 @@@

 Now we can watch the pods to see the `postgresql` pod created: